 It is a public blockchain protocol’s responsibility to lead these untrusted nodes together to form global consensus and more importantly, to establish common knowledge.

-For example: If you are a foreigner and this is your first time visiting China, when you step into the elevator of a building and find out there is no 4th floor or 14th floor, you may feel confused and wondering why.
-But this confusion won’t happen to a local because, in Chinese culture, most people believe that 4 and 14 are unlucky numbers.
-Not only are businesses aware of this, but the people who construct and sell buildings have this knowledge as well.
-To demonstrate the dynamic of common knowledge, when tenants look at the design of the building, they do not attribute the absence of the floors labeled with 4th or 14th floor to a failure on the part of the building’s construction or design firms, they refer to their common knowledge and will not complain to officials about the missing 4th and 14th floors — this is where we see the broad trust that is established with common knowledge.
+For example: In China, when you step into the elevator of a building and find there is no 4th floor or 14th floor, it is because in Chinese culture, most people believe that 4 and 14 are unlucky numbers.
+Not only are businesses aware of this, but the people who design and construct buildings have this knowledge as well.
+To demonstrate the dynamic of common knowledge, when tenants look at the design of the building, they do not attribute the absence of the floors labeled with 4th or 14th to a failure on the part of the building’s construction or design firms, they refer to their common knowledge and understand why— this is where we see the broad trust that is established with common knowledge.